bank-vaults/vault-secrets-reloader/README.md

     --namespace bank-vaults-infra
 ```

-Now that we have the Bank-Vaults ecosystem running in our kind cluster, we can try out the Reloader in action:
+Now that you have the Bank-Vaults ecosystem running in your kind cluster, try out the Reloader in action:

 ```shell
 # deploy some workloads